Coronavirus: Daily update

 And don't forget...

-You can find more information, advice and guides on our coronavirus page.
+... you can check the rules on visiting friends or family, picnics and barbecues, with our updated guide.

-Here's some key graphics explaining how coronavirus has spread in the UK and the government's response.
+Find more information, advice and guides on our coronavirus page and get the latest in our live page.

 What questions do you have about coronavirus?